-- User interface is refined, accessible and satisfying to use
+- User interface is refined, accessible and easy to use

-- DualSense controller feels like a true leap forward for gaming
+- DualSense controller feels like a true leap forward

 - The console is overly bulky

 - Lags behind Series X and S when it comes to loading times

 Design and connectivity

 For some time now, Sony has embraced black as the primary colour of its console designs, with the exception of the original PlayStation.
 So much so, that it has become synonymous with the brand itself.
 So when the PS5 was unveiled to be a colossal tower of white plastic, many of us turned our heads in hesitation.

 Move downward and you’ll see the power and eject buttons, which are no less easier to tell apart than they were on the PS4.
 These sit embedded in a layer of plastic, which is great at attracting fingerprints – and likely scratches, if you’re trying to insert devices into the USB slot without looking.